Information Science

 Lect: 3.

-Prerequisites: Knowledge of linear algebra.
-Prior knowledge of quantum mechanics is not required although helpful.
+Prerequisites: knowledge of linear algebra.
+Prior knowledge of quantum mechanics is not required, although it is helpful.

 Introduction to quantum computing.
 Shor's factoring algorithm, Grover's database search algorithm, the quantum summation algorithm.
 Relationship between classical and quantum computing.
 Potential power of quantum computers.